grayhatpk/My-Codexes/README.md

-# My-Codexes filled with the best code ever.
+# My-Codexes created with Mind.